astru03/TerraClassifier_1/README.md

 If the application has been started via an AWS EC2 instance, it can be accessed at the following URL: http://IP-of-your-EC2-Instance:3000

 Please use the Chrome or Edge browser to start the application.
+Please be patient, as the application, especially when running locally, is very slow and depends on the utilization of openeo-API.
+Depending on the area, a classification can take up to 10 minutes.

 ## Installing and starting the DockerHub web application:
 You can get a hosted Docker image of the platform on DockerHub https://hub.docker.com/r/astru/terraclassifier